enoklearn/engineering/exercises/craftsmanship/community-involvement.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Research common ways to get involved in the software community
 2. Join a software engineering discord server or Slack community
 3. Join a meetup
-4. Get involved with an open source project
+4. Get involved with an open-source project
 5. Use your creativity to get involved in other ways
 6. Share your thoughts with your mentor!